Toomre stability of disk galaxies in quasi-linear MOND: Stability analysis in QUMOND

 \subsection{The boundary condition}

 In this section, we fix the constant $A$ in Equation \ref{Phi_A_QUMOND} using the boundary condition on $\bar{\Phi}$ at the surface of the disk.
-For this purpose, we apply Gauss' theorem to the linearised QUMOND equation with constant $\vgzero$ (Equation \ref{QUMOND_g_ext_domination}).
-This tells us that, at $z=0^+$, we must have equality between the $z$ components of the vectors under the divergence on both sides of this equation.
-Using $_z$ subscripts to indicate this component of a vector, we get that
+For this purpose, we apply Gauss' theorem to the linearized QUMOND equation with constant $\vgzero$ (Equation \ref{QUMOND_g_ext_domination}).
+This tells us that, at $z=0^+$, we must have equality between the $z$ components of the vectors (indicated with $_z$ subscripts) under the divergence on both sides of this equation.

 Upon differentiating the Newtonian potential from Equation \ref{Newtonian_solution}, we get that

 As a result, the boundary condition becomes

 This can be simplified to give